Some foods I love but cannot have.

 The label says they contain chicken but that is not the whole story.
 What they contain (or what they admit they contain) is mechanically separated chicken.

-I think they use the word mechanical to draw your eye away from the word separated which is another way of saying they separate out the good chicken parts then put the remainder into the sausage.
+Perhaps they use the word mechanical to draw your eye away from the word separated which is another way of saying they separate out the good chicken parts before making sausage out of what remains.

 Either way, they are my guilty pleasure.

-Whenever I think I can get away with it, I buy a couple.
-I like to wash them down with a Coca-cola, gargling the last swallow.
+Whenever I hope to get away with it, I buy a couple then wash them down with a Coca-cola, gargling the last swallow.
 It never fools my wife.

 “What have you been eating?” she yells.

-She has to yell because she can smell a Slim Jim on my breath from the end of the driveway and we have a very long driveway.
+She has to yell because she smells Slim Jim on my breath from the end of the driveway and we have a very long driveway.

 “Why do you ask?”
 I yell back.